jbeaudryCoveo/ranking-information/readme.md

 ## Usage

-Click on the extension so that it turns red to enable the ranking information
+Click on the extension so that it turns red to enable the ranking information.

+The extension will try to add `debug=true` to the queries so that the Ranking Information is retrieved.
+When an AJAX call is being made, it will also add `context['fromCRI']=true;` to the query.

+In your Query Pipeline you then can set a condition to only enable `debug=true` when the Condition `Context with key fromCRI` is `populated`.

+**Do _NOT_ set `debug=true` for all of your queries!!!**

 ## Dependencies